-This head will self destruct in 10-9-8 seconds.
-Premenstrual headaches and hormones have ruled my life for the past twenty-two years, or dare I say ruined my life.
+This head will self-destruct in 10...
+9...
+8 seconds.
+Ka boom!
+Disabling premenstrual headaches and fluctuating hormones have ruled my life for the past thirty years, or dare I say ruined my life.

-I know that sounds like an exaggeration, but migraines have changed my life in every way.
+I know that sounds like an exaggeration, but migraine disease has changed my life in every way.

 Every month for twenty days ... yes twenty, I have migraines around my monthly period.
 More commonly premenstrual headaches occur for two days before your period begins.